 In the previous section we compared the ability of the Adjei Method and the Likelihood Method to provide a “yes” or “no” answer for whether or not PIHM was occurring in a system.
 In this section we compared the ability of the Adjei Method and the Likelihood Method to estimate properties of the survival function such as the parameters a, b and LD50.
-Using the same simulation procedure and parameter combinations described above, we simulated 150 datasets, estimated a, b, and LD50 and calculated the standardized bias and precision for these estimates (Walther and Moore, 2005).
-Because estimating properties of the host survival function requires more information than simply detecting PIHM, we used larger values of Np for this simulation (Np = [300, 500, 1000, 2000, 5000, 7500, 10000]).
+Using the same simulation procedure and parameter combinations described above, we simulated 150 datasets, estimated a, b and LD50, and calculated the standardized bias and precision for these estimates (Walther and Moore, 2005).
+Because estimating properties of the host survival function requires more information than simply detecting PIHM, we used larger values of Np for this simulation (Np = (300, 500, 1000, 2000, 5000, 7500, 10000)).
 We used the average number of surviving hosts for each set of 150 simulated datasets as our measure of sample size.
 Although both a and b are necessary to estimate LD50, the two parameters showed similar patterns of bias and precision so we only show the results for a.

-2.3 Application to real data
+2.3.
+Application to real data

 We tested the ability of the Adjei Method and the Likelihood Method to identify PIHM in six host-parasite datasets given in Crofton (1971) and four datasets given in Adjei et al. (1986) (Table 1).
-Crofton (1971) analyzed infection patterns in the snail Gammarus pulex infected with the acanthocephalan Polmorphus minutus.
-Adjei et al. (1986) analyzed males and females of two species of lizard fish Saurida tumbil and S. undosquamis that were infected by the cestode Callitetrarhynchus gracilis.
+Crofton (1971) analyzed infection patterns in the snail Gammarus pulex infected with the acanthocephalan Polymorphus minutus.
+Adjei et al. (1986) analyzed males and females of two species of lizard fish, Saurida tumbil and Saurida undosquamis, that were infected by the cestode Callitetrarhynchus gracilis.

 In both earlier studies, the authors reported PIHM in some of the datasets and we tested whether the Adjei Method and/or the Likelihood Method also predicted PIHM.
 For the six datasets from Crofton (1971), we used the general conclusions of the author and truncated the data at four parasites, applied the Crofton Method to estimate the pre-mortality distribution, and then ran the Likelihood Method and Adjei Method using these pre-mortality parameters.
 For the Adjei et al. (1986) datasets, we followed the same procedure as the authors and first truncated the data at two parasites and then fit the Crofton Method for the female fish of both species.
-Then, following the Adjei et al. (1986)’s methods, we parameterized the male pre-mortality distributions for each species with the results from the females.
-Finally, we applied the Adjei Method and the Likelihood Method to determine whether or not PIHM was significant for these species and compared our results to those given by the authors.
-All code for the analyses is provided in Supplementary Data S3.
+Then, following the methods of Adjei et al. (1986), we parameterized the male pre-mortality distributions for each species with the results from the females.
+Finally, we applied the Adjei Method and the Likelihood Method to determine whether or not PIHM was significant for these species and compared our results with those given by the authors.
+All code for the analyses can be found at https://github.com/mqwilber/parasite_mortality.
+[You have not actually provided code, only a url.
+Is it ok to provide a link to the code in the main text and not include Supplementary Data 3 (1.3)?].

-3 Results
+3. Results

-3.1 Question 1: Detecting presence of PIHM
+3.1.
+Question 1: detecting presence of PIHM

-The power of the Adjei Method to detect PIHM in a system was close to unity for larger sample sizes and tended to decrease as sample size decreased for all survival functions (Fig. 2C; Supplementary Fig. S1 - S3).
+The power of the Adjei Method to detect PIHM in a system was close to unity for larger sample sizes and tended to decrease as sample size decreased for all survival functions (Fig. 2C; Supplementary Figs. S1 - S3).
 The Likelihood Method had a power close to unity for all parameter combinations and sample sizes considered.
-With gradual survival functions, the power of the Likelihood Method decreased slightly for small samples sizes (Fig. 2C, Supplementary Fig. S1 - S3).
+With gradual survival functions, the power of the Likelihood Method decreased slightly for small samples sizes (Fig. 2C, Supplementary Figs. S1 - S3).